How to transfer files from one linux server to another

 For a single file:

-In this case, you can make use of the "SCP" command.
-It is basically a "push" / "pull" command with built in SSH command which can be used here for pushing your file from server 1 to server 2.
-It copies the file in a safe manner.
-Read through the following steps to know the process.
+In this case, you can make use of the “SCP” command.
+It is basically a “push” / “pull” command with a built-in SSH command that basically pushes your file from its origin to the destination server with little effort.

 Type the file transfer command in the following convention.